This document is also available in these formats: PDF.

 [List of Enhancements] [Full text of Enhancements]

-Once played on a Character, they can never be transferred to another Character and are only removed if the Character is Killed or Bonked or by a card that specifically removes an Enhancement.
+Once played, they can never be transferred and are only removed if the host card Killed, Bonked, Defeated, or Discarded, or by a card that specifically removes an Enhancement.

 If an Enhancement has a cost, it must be met in order to play the Enhancement.